aaronjfisher/EDA-Project/Coursera/ReadMe.md

   	 * "coursera2_#1-2_datVer-1_n35_pval-0.338.png" is the same as the first file, but now with insignificant data.
 Note, a user would only see one of these three mentioned files, or maybe even a different version.

-Heatmap_Images
+Heatmaps
 -----
-*Images for heatmap.
+* Images for heatmap in heatmaps_images.
 The generating script is in this folder
+* "mag" in file name denotes absolute value of max signal (normal noise has stdev=1.

 Some stuff in the "old stuff" folder
 ----------